Subhadip7477/LLM-Chatbot-Using-Openvino-/README.md

 ```

 ## How to Run
-1.Open the notebook in Google Colab.
+1. Open the notebook in Google Colab.
-2.Run all cells in order and add one cell for user interface as per your choice or you can also run py file.
+2. Run all cells in order and add one cell for user interface as per your choice or you can also run py file.
-3.Ask questions any using the Gradio interface
+3. Ask questions any using the Gradio interface